 - Description of the property in the Easement and DEC Agreement/Order/SAC matches description of property in the deed and the Survey.
 A brief explanation of any discrepancy between the property descriptions on these documents must be submitted.

 - The Tax Map identifier (SBL) matches on all documents.

 - Survey includes a graphic scale.

 - Survey includes Tax Map # (SBL).

-- Survey includes physical Address and is consistent with Title Report and the DEC Agreement/Order/SAC.
+- Survey includes physical address and is consistent with the DEC Agreement/Order/SAC.

 Review of Easement

 - Attorney certifies Easement is in the form provided by DEC and that entries have been made only in those sections where authorized.